 The number of evangelical Christians in Spain is very small (around 0.08% of the population).
 The church needs help, support and training in evangelism, leadership formation and discipleship.
 Often pastors work alone in small churches.
 They need encouragement and more people to help with simple outreach and witness and help with organizing activities.
 Thousands of Latin Americans have migrated to Spain, entering on ancestor visas, and a large percentage of evangelicals in Spain are from Latin America (often 80% in many churches).

+The Cascadas study centre in Central Spain has been the main work connected to Latin Link for several years.
 In addition, Striders have served in student ministries, and both Striders and Steppers have worked with a church in Santander.
-With the arrival of several longer-term members in 2016, serving in Madrid and Malaga, a larger Latin Link team is now becoming a reality.
+With several longer-term members having arrived in Spain in recent years, and more STRIDERs expected, a larger Latin Link team is now becoming a reality.

 With our commitment to multidirectional mission we are keen to place people who can participate in mission to Spain.
 The Latin American presence in Spain increasingly influences many communities and almost every evangelical church congregation either through immigration or specifically mission focused placements.